 Showing page 1 out of 4 with 10 results per page.

-Jesse Gitaka of Mount Kenya University in Kenya will develop a diagnostic device for iron deficiency anemia that is suitable for resource-limited settings.
+Jesse Gitaka of Mount Kenya University in Kenya in collaboration with David Anderson of Burnet Institute in Australia, will develop a diagnostic device for iron deficiency anemia that is suitable for resource-limited settings.
 Iron deficiency anemia can cause maternal death, prematurity and stunting.
 Current diagnostic tests require expensive equipment or are not specific enough to distinguish between the different causes of anemia.
 They will develop a device that detects the low levels of hemoglobin found in immature red blood cells, called reticulocytes.
 The device will use magnetic beads and microfluidics to physically separate reticulocytes from whole blood, and then absorbance to measure the red color of hemoglobin and thereby determine levels.
 They will use samples from healthy donors to develop algorithms that can calculate the amount of hemoglobin per reticulocyte to provide an accurate diagnosis.

 Maurício Barretto of Fiocruz in Brazil will integrate COVID-19 data from Brazil into existing harmonized datasets from over 500 million people across the world, to better inform public health strategies.
 International data on COVID-19 is needed to help lift the world out of the pandemic.
 However, there is little real-world data from South Asia or Brazil.
 They will map data from the COVID-19 surveillance database for the State of Bahia, which covers a population of 15 million people, to the common data model known as OMOP, which brings together disparate data into a common format.
 They will run analytical tools on these mapped data to characterize COVID-19 forms and disease outcomes, to quantify the use of COVID-19 treatments in routine practice and to identify risk factors that can be used to predict disease severity and help better manage patients.